uias/Tabman/README.md

 For more advanced customisation, including defining your own indicator and bar styles please read [here](Docs/ADVANCED_CUSTOMISATION.md).

+## Troubleshooting
+If you are encountering issues with Tabman, please check out the [Troubleshooting Guide](Docs/TROUBLESHOOTING.md).

+If you're still having problems, feel free to raise an [issue](https://github.com/uias/Tabman/issues/new).

 ## About
 - Created by [Merrick Sapsford](https://github.com/msaps) ([@MerrickSapsford](https://twitter.com/MerrickSapsford))